 The Murray Darling Basin Authority (MDBA) previously announced the weir crossing would close in 2020.

-Transport for NSW has been working with MDBA to ensure the crossing remains open while essential work is carried out over throughout 2021, weather and border restrictions permitting.
+Transport for NSW worked with MDBA to ensure the crossing remained open while essential work was carried out throughout 2021.

-By proactively planning for and carrying out this work now we will minimise bridge closures needed for future routine scheduled maintenance.
+Proactively carrying out this work has minimised future bridge closures needed for future routine scheduled maintenance.

-Transport for NSW continues to work closely with Regional Roads Victoria on planning for a new Mulwala Bridge.
+Transport for NSW continues to work closely with Victoria’s Department of Transport (DoT) on planning for a new Mulwala Bridge.

-While planning continues, Regional Roads Victoria is focused on building a new connection to relieve congestion and safety issues associated with heavy vehicles using Belmore Street through the Yarrawonga CBD.
+While planning continues, DoT is focused on building a new connection to relieve congestion and safety issues associated with heavy vehicles using Belmore Street through the Yarrawonga CBD.

-Maintenance and repair work carried out at Mulwala Bridge now will ensure it is able to continue to safely operate and service the community until planning for a replacement bridge is complete and funding for the construction of a new structure has been secured.
+Maintenance and repair work carried out at Mulwala Bridge during 2021 will ensure it is able to continue to safely operate and service the community until planning for a replacement bridge is complete and funding for the construction of a new structure has been secured.

-We will continue to maintain Mulwala Bridge to ensure it remains safe and serviceable for as long as it is needed.
+Timeframes for design and construction of a new bridge are yet to be determined and depend on future funding.
+This is expected to occur within the next five to 10 years, as per the Murray River Crossings Investment Prioritisation Assessment.
+We will continue to maintain the current Mulwala Bridge to ensure it remains safe and serviceable for as long as it is needed.